 The budget of \$73 million incorporated advanced planning, design, construction, testing surveys, and fees.
 Due to the budget impasse, the School has postponed the projected opening of the Morganton Campus to Fall 2022.
-Over the course of the next two years the School will add over \$5 million to its operating budget to help support the new campus and will be expanding programs offered at both the Durham and Morganton locations.
+By the end of fiscal year 2023 the School will add over \$5 million to its operating budget to help support the new campus and will be expanding programs offered at both the Durham and Morganton locations.

 COVID-19 has impacted the School, as it has all universities and community colleges in the state.
-Additional appropriations for personal protective equipment and other COVID-19 related expenses will be allocated in FY21-22.
-The future impact on the School is uncertain.
+Additional appropriations for personal protective equipment and other COVID-19 related expenses will be allocated in fiscal year 2022-2023.